Employment integrity testing: Psychological/work-selection tests

+In various industries, websites and businesses provide resources related to integrity testing and its role in employment selection.
+For example, Adam-Milo offers detailed articles explaining integrity and reliability tests, their importance, and how they are used in assessing job candidates' suitability.
+These resources help employers understand the impact of such tests in predicting job performance and behavior.

 Validity

 Integrity tests should be validated before they are used to select people into jobs.
 Generally this is done by showing that scores on the test correlate with employee stealing or engaging in counterproductive behavior.

 Criticisms

 Critics of integrity testing think 1) it is unfair to avoid hiring someone because they have a predisposition to do something that they might never do, 2) integrity tests can violate legal and ethical privacy standards, because some questions may not be related to specific duties of the job, and there is no protection for the illegal use of the data, 3) integrity tests would have adverse impact of screening out a higher proportion of minority group members, 4) if a client learns of their own score, it may have an adverse effect on their morale, but even if the scores were only shown to the employers, it could affect the employers attitude towards the employee which could hurt the effectiveness of the employee.